Yanshi, Luoyang: Archaeological sites

-There are two important archaeological sites in this area.

-Erlitou site
+Erlitou

 Erlitou, the type site of the Erlitou culture (1900–1500 BC), was discovered in Yanshi in 1959.
-Erlitou is the name of the modern village nearby; the traditional name of the settlement was Zhenxun (斟鄩, Zhēnxún).

-The Yanshi site is close to the Zhengzhou site, but it is much smaller.
 As the Erlitou culture is theorized to be the material culture of the Xia dynasty, the Yanshi site was theorized to be a Shang stronghold before the fall of the Xia.

 Yanshi Shang City

 In 1983, a walled city dating from 1600 BC was found 6 km north-east of the Erlitou site in Yanshi's Shixianggou Township.
-This city, now known as Yanshi Shang City (偃师商城, Yǎnshī Shāngchéng), had an area of nearly 200 ha and featured pottery characteristic of the Erligang culture.
+This city, later known as Yanshi Shang City (偃师商城, Yǎnshī Shāngchéng), had an area of nearly 200 ha and featured pottery characteristic of the Erligang culture.
 Some scholars—including the Xia–Shang–Zhou Chronology Project—identify it with the first Shang dynasty capital, Western Bo (西亳, Xībó) which was traditionally credited to King Tang after his defeat of the Xia dynasty.